inaka/apns4erl/README.md

 ## Close connections

-Apple recommends us to keep our connections open and avoiding open and close very often.
+Apple recommends us to keep our connections open and avoid opening and closing very often.
 You can check the [Best Practices for Managing Connections](https://developer.apple.com/library/content/documentation/NetworkingInternet/Conceptual/RemoteNotificationsPG/CommunicatingwithAPNs.html) section.

-But when to close a connection makes sense `apns4erl` gives us the function `apns:close_connection/1` where the parameter is the connection's name.
+But when closing a connection makes sense `apns4erl` gives us the function `apns:close_connection/1` where the parameter is the connection's name.
 After using it the name will be available for new connections again.